AlpsMonaco/async_dns_resolver/README.md

 # async_dns_resolver
-async_dns_resolver is c++ async dns resolve library which provides simple API and designs for
+async_dns_resolver is c++ cross-platform async dns resolve library which provides simple API and designs for
 high performace and high concurrency scene.Also runtime and thread safe.

 ## Quick Start